jdoleary/WebsocketPie/packages/PieClient/readme.md

 ## Extras

-Add `<div id='websocket-pie-connection-status'></div>` to the page to have PieClient automatically update it with the connection status
+Add `<div id='websocketpie-connection-status'></div>` to the page to have @websocketpie/client automatically update it with the connection status